gi-ev/LNI-proceedings/docs/proceedings-generation.md

 1. Create all paper folders using a naming scheme:
    `[Category][NumberOfSubcategory]-[NumberWithinSession]`.
    See also [Directory scheme](#directory-scheme).
 1. Collect all papers.
    Place the source and the pdf within each paper's folder.
    For instance, the first paper goes into `papers/A1-1/`.
-1. Rename all papers to paper.pdf etc. To do this, open a CMD, `cd papers` and run `papers_rename.cmd`.
-This should rename all .tex .pdf and .docx files to paper.tex, paper.pdf and paper.docx respectively.
-These directories should only contain one file of this file extension.
+1. Rename all papers to `paper.{pdf,tex,docx}`.
+   To do this, open a CMD, `cd papers` and run `papers_rename.cmd`.
+   This should rename all `.tex`, `.pdf`, and `.docx` files to `paper.tex`, `paper.pdf`, and `paper.docx` respectively.
+   The paper directories should only contain one file of this file extension.
 1. To extract author and title information from Microsoft Word docx files, run `add_tex_via_docx.cmd` in the `papers` directory.
-  On Linux you can run `add_tex_via_docx.sh`.
+   On Linux, you can run `add_tex_via_docx.sh`.
    Make sure you installed python-docx as described in system setup.
    The `add_tex_via_docx.cmd` script will create minimal paper.tex files (title and author only) for each paper.docx, which can be processed by the following scripts.
 1. Check for all `paper.tex` that all authors are the format `\author[Firstname Lastname \and ...]{...}`
 1. Copy the author information from each `paper.tex` into `proceedings.tex`:
    * Open a [git bash](https://git-for-windows.github.io/)